saurabytes/MonarchMoneyTrendReport/README.md

 Things I've learned along the way:

-I used the styles that were in MM so it looked the same.

 "BOTH" Sankey does not work - only use Categories & Groups.
 I have not worked on it at all to work for "BOTH"

 The information is pulled not from a Query (graphql) and is really screen scraped - so it's really their data, just reformatted with some small tweaks.